 About Oregon Farm Bureau

 The county Farm Bureau is the foundation for Farm Bureau at the state and national levels.
-Oregon has 32 organized, active county Farm Bureaus covering all 36 Oregon counties.
-Each county Farm Bureau has its own board and officers and is a vital link between the organization’s membership, its policy development, and implementation efforts.
+Oregon has 32 organized, active County Farm Bureaus covering all 36 Oregon counties.
+Each county Farm Bureau has its own board and officers and is a vital link between the organization’s membership, policy development, and implementation efforts.

-Virtually every aspect of public policy touches family agriculture in some way.
 Farm Bureau employs a time-tested, open, democratic annual grassroots process to reach its public policy positions.
 The ultimate goal is the survival and success of the family farm and ranch in Oregon.

-Among Farm Bureau’s core principles are voluntary membership; open, democratic, and transparent processes of governing, finance, and policymaking; equal opportunity; the importance of family; and above all, power resting in the hands of voting members.
+Among Farm Bureau’s core principles are open, democratic, and transparent processes of governing, finance, and policymaking; equal opportunity; the importance of family; and above all, power resting in the hands of voting members.

 OFB is part of the American Farm Bureau Federation (AFBF), a member-funded, politically independent federation of nearly 3,000 county Farm Bureaus throughout the United States and Puerto Rico.